-Domestic cats love routine, and once a routine has been established, they’re not very tolerant or accepting of change.
+Domestic cats love routine.
+Once a routine has been established, they’re not very tolerant or accepting of change.
 When you introduce a new or unfamiliar stimulus into your cat’s routine (like giving them a bath), you’re likely to be met with resistance.
 This is especially true with older cats and cats who have not been regularly exposed to water or baths.

 Their Ancestors Weren’t Swimmers

-The type of wild cat that domestic cats descended from are those of the Middle East, where the climate was arid and dry.
-There were very few bodies of water where the ancestors of your traditional house cat lived, which meant they didn’t have a need to learn how to swim.
+Most of our domestic feline breeds descend from wild cats from the Middle East.
+The climate there is mostly arid and dry.
+There were very few bodies of water where the ancestors of your traditional house cat lived.
+Therefore, they never had to learn how to swim to survive.

 It’s Counterproductive to their Nature

 You’ve probably seen a wet dog shake to dry themselves off before.
-Many canines have coats that are adapted to repel water, but cats aren’t so lucky.
+Many canines have coats that are oily and adapted to repel water.
+Cats aren’t so lucky.
 If a cat were to take a dip in the water, their fur would become saturated quickly, which would weigh them down significantly and be rather uncomfortable for them.
-It’s in a feline’s nature to be agile and light on their feet, so it’s easy to see why getting wet would hinder their abilities in a fight-or-flight situation.
+It’s in a feline’s nature to be agile and light on their feet; getting wet would hinder their abilities in a fight-or-flight situation.

 Looking for a Cat Care Specialist?